 “The high return numbers clearly demonstrate that spring-run Chinook can survive and return to spawn in the San Joaquin River” said program manager, Dr. Donald Portz.
-“We look forward to a future where salmon will be able to swim unencumbered all the way to spawning grounds below Friant Dam.”
+“We look forward to a future where salmon will be able to swim unencumbered all the way to spawning grounds below Friant Dam,” he said.

 The previous record for captured natural returns was 93 set in 2021.